26/11: Decoding the David Headley mystery

 He had made five trips to Mumbai in September 2006, February and September 2007 and April and July 2008.

 The maps drawn out by him were used by the ten Lashkar-e-Tayiba terrorists who attacked Mumbai on 26/11.
 After the attacks, the probe was conducted by the Mumbai police in detail.
-They were however unable to find the man who had provided all this information.
+They were, however, unable to find the man who had provided all this information.

 The police ended up arresting Sabahuddin Ahmed and Fahim Ansari on the allegation that they had conducted the reconnaissance.
-However the case against both were thrown out of the court stating it was frivolous in nature.
+However, the case against both was thrown out of the court stating it was frivolous in nature.

 For a good one and half years into the probe into the attack, not one officer was even aware of the existence of this man.
 The one fine day, news broke out from the US that the agencies out there had arrested a man called David Headley.
 This was news to all including the agencies in India.